 It is a little bit like the peer reviewing process in science publication like PRB except that the reviewer is known.
-The programmer checks all the different requirement by reading this procedure and checking the minimal working examples (see section 2.3).
+The programmer checks all the different requirements by reading this procedure and checking the minimal working examples (see section 2.3).
 Once he/she feels like the code is up to date and compliant with the requirements, he/she submits the code (in a compressed .tar.gz archive) to the reviewer via email.
-The submission email should not contains information crucial to the code compilation, since every important detail should be in the README file.
-The only informations necessary should be the programmer's name and email (obtained from the email itself) and the type of hosting targeted: BitBucket (public or private), GitHub (public only), personal (private or public) or other.
+The submission email should not contain information crucial to the code compilation, since every important detail should be in the README file.
+The only information necessary should be the programmer's name and email (obtained from the email itself) and the type of hosting targeted: private or public.